 N. County Appropriations - County appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
-Unexpended county current appropriations are reverted back to the county.
+Unexpended county current appropriations and county capital appropriations do not revert and are available for future use by the College.